-Table of Content
+Table of Contents

 Why do Japanese children go to school alone?

 In addition to the safety that Japan offers, there is an important cultural reason behind this practice: preparing children to be independent from an early age.
-Japanese education values autonomy and personal responsibility as tools to shape resilient and collaborative citizens.
+Japanese education values autonomy and personal responsibility as tools to form resilient and collaborative citizens.

 The role of parents and the community

-Practical education in school
+Practical education at school

-Benefits for society and for the country
+Benefits for society and the country

 Reduction of traffic and improvement in urban mobility